Cruel Summer (Taylor Swift song): Background and composition

-St. Vincent co-wrote and played guitar on "Cruel Summer".

 Taylor Swift described her seventh studio album, Lover, as a "love letter to love" itself with all the feelings evoked by it.
 The album was released on August 23, 2019, via Republic Records.
 Lover consists of 18 tracks, and "Cruel Summer" is track number two.
 According to Swift, the track is about an uncertain summer romance with elements of pain and desperation in it.
 The relationship in question is "where you're yearning for something that you don't quite have yet, it's just right there, and you just can't reach it".

 "Cruel Summer" is an electropop, synth-pop, bubblegum pop, and industrial pop song.
 Critics described its production as melancholic or dreamy.
 It has a "ranting" bridge underscored by skittering synths, distorted vocals manipulated by a vocoder, and a hook that consists of a long, high, fluctuating "ooooh".
 The song has a fast tempo of 170 beats per minute with a time signature of 4/4.
 It is played in the key of A major and follows a chord progression of A–C♯m–F♯m–D. Swift's vocals range from A_{2} to E_{5}.
 "Cruel Summer" was written by Swift, Jack Antonoff and St. Vincent, with a "burbling" production from Swift and Antonoff; St. Vincent also took part in the production of the song, playing the guitar.

-Lyrically, the song is about "the agony and ecstasy of an anxious summer romance".
-David Penn of Hit Songs Deconstructed opined, the song's vocals, instrumentation and lyrics work "in tandem to create a unified expression, a combination known as prosody."
+Lyrically, the song is about a summer romance that entails strong feelings, including romantic ecstasy, anxiety, and pain.
+David Penn of Hit Songs Deconstructed opined that the song's vocals, instrumentation and lyrics work "in tandem to create a unified expression, a combination known as prosody".
+According to Time's Raina Bruner, the song also portrays the challenges faced by pop stars in the public spotlight, similar to the theme of Swift's 2017 song "Delicate".

-It portrays the challenges faced by pop stars in the public spotlight.
-The vulnerability of the song's lyrics has drawn comparisons to "Delicate", the fifth track on Swift's 2017 album Reputation.
-Billboards Heran Mamo opined that the song's lyrics see Swift "wrestling with strong feelings", where they paint "the picture of an emotional night out".
 Justin Styles of The Ringer wrote that the song tells a "more humanizing version" of Swift's "ill-fated period three years ago", adding that Swift sings about "falling in love with then-current boyfriend Joe Alwyn while her public life was in shambles".
 Anna Gaca, writing for Pitchfork, called the song a "drama-free delight" with "magnetic pink glow".
 The Spinoff pointed out that Swift's vocals in "Cruel Summer" are "most notable for the modern country cadence".